oasisprotocol/oasis-core-ledger/docs/usage/transactions.md

 # Generating and Signing Transactions

+{% hint style="info" %}
+Before following the instructions below, make sure your Ledger wallet is unlocked and the Oasis App is open.
+{% endhint %}

+{% hint style="warning" %}
+While the Oasis App is available in _Developer mode_, opening the App brings up the "Pending Ledger review" screen.
+You need to press both buttons at once to close that screen and transition to the _ordinary_ "Oasis Ready" screen where the Oasis App is ready to be used.
+{% endhint %}

 As described in the [Use Your Tokens' Setup] document of the general [Oasis Docs], you need to set the appropriate [Base and Signer CLI flags] for each transaction you want to generate.